 - The AT device/service is provided to the student.

 The DOE and Assistive Technology

 - Works to ensure that IEP teams consider current AT when determining the needs of a student.

 - Works to ensure that assistive technology mandates are provided on a complete and timely basis and consistently used and supported to enable the student to achieve their academic goals.

 - Promotes understanding among school, field and central office staff regarding effective use of instructional technology to support access to the general education curriculum for all students.

-- Provides high quality assistive technology assessment, training, resources, and implementation support to students, families, teachers, and other DOE staff in fulfilling this mission.
+- Provides AT assessment, training, resources, and implementation support to students, families, teachers, and other DOE staff.

 Assistive Technology Family Guide

 For more information read the Assistive Technology Guide for Families on the Guides and Documents page.
 Staff may visit the Provider Resources page for other guidance.